Bucking Fastard: Production

-Referring to unrealized projects in a chapter of his 2022 memoir Every Man for Himself and God Against All, filmmaker Werner Herzog mentioned the film as being about British identical twin sisters Freda and Greta Chaplin, who gained notoriety in the 1980s for having a restraining order put on them by a man they both become involved with.
-The title, Bucking Fastard, refers to a synchronized verbal slip the sisters made in court.
+Referring to unrealized projects in his 1991 series Filmstunde and again in his 2022 memoir Every Man for Himself and God Against All, Werner Herzog mentioned a concept called Bucking Fastard about British identical twin sisters Freda and Greta Chaplin, who gained notoriety in the 1980s for having a restraining order put on them by a man they both became involved with.
+The title refers to a synchronized verbal slip the sisters made in court.

-In February 2025, it was announced that Herzog would make a film under the same name based on a true story about twins Joan and Jean, with real-life siblings Kate and Rooney Mara on board to star.
-It would be the sisters' first project together.
-Speaking about working with her sister for the first time, Kate said: "We’ve been looking for something to do together for a while.
+In February 2025, it was announced that Herzog would make a film with that name based on a true story about twins Joan and Jean, with sisters Kate and Rooney Mara to star in their first project together.
+Of working with her sister for the first time, Kate said: "We've been looking for something to do together for a while.
 The first hurdle was finding a filmmaker that we both like, and while we like a lot of the same things, we both had an equal excitement about working with Werner.
-We’re playing total equals who speak in unison and do everything the same.
-They dream the same in the film, and they’re so in sync.
-We could have never imagined finding two roles in a film where we’re literally equals in so many ways, and it was just so perfect."
+We're playing total equals who speak in unison and do everything the same.
+They dream the same in the film, and they're so in sync.
+We could have never imagined finding two roles in a film where we're literally equals in so many ways, and it was just so perfect."

-Principal photography took place at Dublin's Pigeon House film studios and in and around the town of Naas; the Mara sisters were spotted during shooting on Dublin's Capel Street in early April, with additional scenes set to be filmed in Slovenia.
-Filming wrapped by the end of the month, with Orlando Bloom and Domhnall Gleeson being revealed as part of the cast.
+Principal photography took place in Ireland at Dublin's Pigeon House film studios and in and around the town of Naas, County Kildare; the Mara sisters were spotted during shooting on Dublin's Capel Street in early April.
+Additional scenes were filmed in Slovenia.
+Filming wrapped by the end of the month, with Orlando Bloom and Domhnall Gleeson also cast.
 Herzog reunited with various collaborators, including cinematographer Peter Zeitlinger, editor Marco Capalbo, and composer Ernst Reijseger.